LucasTropardi/auth_pms/README.md

-# Auth Service - Checkinn PMS
+# Auth Service - CheckInn PMS

 Welcome to the **Auth Service** module of the CheckInn Property Management System (PMS) project.
 This is a **Spring Boot microservice** responsible for **user authentication and management**, including registration, login, profile updates, soft deletion, and JWT token generation.
 It is designed to be **stateless**, secure, and scalable for hotel system needs.